AatishAether/ASLtranslator/README.md

 -  DTW is widely used for computing time series similarity.

-- In this project, we compute the DTW of the variation of hand connexion angles over time.
+- In this project, we compute the DTW of the variation of hand connection angles over time.

 ___

+## *Current Limitations*

+- Needs Pose Feature Vectorization, then a Hollistic model that compares Hand features to Pose features.

+- Needs a similar approach for Face features.
+Considering a Semantic/Emotional Analysis model built in to the Face model

+- Once Pose Feature Vectorization is realized, larger annotated datasets can be brought in

+- Once larger datasets are brought in, DTWnet can be implemented

 ## References